Ackee-Blockchain/2025-workshop-fuzzing/WINDOWS_INSTALLATION.md

 wake
 ```

-This should show the usage of Wake
+This should show the usage of Wake.

 ## Installing Anvil